hschellman/computing-basics/_episodes/03-data-management.md

 NOTE if you see a path in `/pnfs/usr/dune/tape_backed` at Fermilab or on eos, `ctapublic.cern.ch` those are on tape and not generally accessible to the user.
 Try to get the file from the remaining one (in this case dune.dcache.nikhef.nl)

-## Finding files by characteristics using metacat
+## More finding files by characteristics using metacat

+There isn't always an official dataset so you can also list files directly using metact.

 To list raw data files for a given run:
 ~~~